dotnet/aspnetcore/specs/TransportProtocols.md

 ## Server-Sent Events (Server-to-Client only)

 Server-Sent Events (SSE) is a protocol specified by WHATWG at [https://html.spec.whatwg.org/multipage/comms.html#server-sent-events](https://html.spec.whatwg.org/multipage/comms.html#server-sent-events).
 It is capable of sending data from server to client only, so it must be paired with the HTTP Post transport.
-It also requires a connection already be established using the `OPTIONS [endpoint-base]` request.
+It also requires a connection already be established using the `POST [endpoint-base]/negotiate` request.

 The protocol is similar to Long Polling in that the client opens a request to an endpoint and leaves it open.
 The server transmits frames as "events" using the SSE protocol.
 The protocol encodes a single event as a sequence of key-value pair lines, separated by `:` and using any of `\r\n`, `\n` or `\r` as line-terminators, followed by a final blank line.
 Keys can be duplicated and their values are concatenated with `\n`.
 So the following represents two events: